asadovka/cyb-parity/docs/cyb.md

 Tlds:
 1000 (100) Write a program that is able to display web2 sites.
 Map all iana tlds to this programm https://en.wikipedia.org/wiki/List_of_Internet_top-level_domains http://data.iana.org/TLD/tlds-alpha-by-domain.txt

-There are two main parts of browser:

-1. Shell, which alows:

-- deploy and manage Dapps for users
-- manage sync state of nodes: IPFS, Ethereum and Cyber
-- manage user's account data (sign transactions, create custom feed)

-2. DApps, which:

-- provide full user experience in web3
-- can be available through IPFS